bank42n/obsidian-select-section/readme.md

-# SS.C.A.M - Section Select Copy and Merge
+# S.S.C.A.M - Section Select Copy and Merge

-**SS.C.A.M** (Section Copy and Merge) is a productivity plugin for Obsidian that helps you manage your note content with ease.
+**S.S.C.A.M** (Section Copy and Merge) is a productivity plugin for Obsidian that helps you manage your note content with ease.
 It adds "Select" and "Copy" buttons to your section headers and allows you to merge folder notes.

 ## Features